 Getting the most from your Coffee

-We tend to get a lot of coffee related questions.
+We often get asked how to up your coffee game when at home.
 Mostly around how do I get it to taste the best!
 Everyone has different tastes and there are a variety of different brew methodologies out there that favour certain flavor characteristics, and these are super fun to play with.
+Espresso, pour overs, all in one solutions, and everything in between.
 After all, coffee preparation is the second most exciting part of coffee, other than drinking it!
 This is where we get to identify aromas, and anticipate the flavors as we meticulously weigh our beans and ensure the water temperature is just so!
 The coffee turns out good… but is there more to it?
 For all of the care we take on preparation for our morning ritual, the grinder is often overlooked.
 In fact, it is the MOST important piece of coffee machinery that you can own.
 Hands down.
 Bar none.
 Don’t believe me?

 Read this: Don’t Skimp on the Grinder

 Like any good repeatable process, the grinder’s purpose is to take the variability of ground coffee particle size away and let you focus on the interaction with your coffee.
 As with any experiment, changing only one variable at a time allows to get the best results.
 Does it taste best at a 1 to 15 brew ratio or 1 to 17?
 It’s really hard to tell unless your grind size, and size distribution is consistent.
 Imagine you have super fine particles, and very large coffee bean chunks.
 Whizz bang smashing of beans leads to freshly ground coffee which is good, but the ground coffee is as inconsistent in size as it could possibly be.
 Coffee particles will be super fine and really coarse every time you grind.

 This grinder will not be useable for espresso.
 Sure, there’s the pulse method and tricks to make it better, but it’s definitely the band aid approach in one’s search for the best cuppa joe.